-Heroin users ingest Heroin in many ways.
-Shooting Heroin, which is injecting Heroin into one’s veins, is the most popular method of Heroin use.
-Veins eventually collapse from the repeated shooting up of Heroin, and the Heroin user is forced to find a new vein.
+Heroin users ingest the drug in many ways.
+“Shooting up”, which is injecting Heroin into one’s veins, is the most popular method of use.
+Veins eventually collapse from the repeated injections, and the user is forced to find a new vein.
 Injecting Heroin into the veins gives a user the fastest and most intense rush, which usually occurs within seven to eight seconds.
-Other methods of using Heroin include snorting Heroin and heating the Heroin to inhale its vapors.
+Other methods of using Heroin include snorting up the nose and heating the drug to inhale its vapors.
 When a user inhales Heroin, some residue of the drug is usually left on the inhalation tube.
 Users will often re-heat that residue and smoke it, which is called Chasing the Dragon.

 Heroin remains in the body for a significant amount of time.
-A Heroin drug test can detect Heroin in blood, plasma, and urine.
+A Heroin drug test can detect the drug in blood, plasma, and urine.
 If you are required to give urine under a probation order in Michigan, and you have a “dirty drop” showing the presence of Heroin, you could be guilty of a probation violation and could end up in jail or prison.

 The government’s “War on Drugs” has resulted in stricter drug laws for Michigan.
 The police are cracking down harder on illicit drug use than ever before.
 Courts and prosecutors are not lenient with people who commit Heroin drug crimes.